 What is the washing and care for them?

 I’ve machine-washed cold and hung dry after dirty rides with no ill effects.
-I recommend washing it gently and allow to fully air dry before storing it to maintain the leather condition over time.
+I recommend washing it gently and allowing it to air dry fully before storing it to maintain the leather condition over time.

 Previous Article: REV’IT!
 Eclipse 2 Jacket Review